 Throw a Party

 If you have been in the company for quite some time, you must throw a farewell party for all your friends.
-So far, you have shared a professional relationship with them; now that you quit a job in style, you can open up and be friendlier with them.
+So far, you have shared a professional relationship with them; now that you have quit a job in style, you can open up and be friendlier.
 Make your party fun so that it will be a memorable way to remember you for your co-workers.
 Make sure you communicate how much you appreciate them.
 Exchange addresses and contact details to keep in touch with them.

 Always end your professional relationships on a positive note.
 Since you are in the same field, you may run across each other.
 Also, it is better to mend bridges than burn them down since you never know when you will have to cross them again.